D-DePablos/Python_Taster/README.md

 2 - Getting Python Packages:

-        Getting packages that are stored in either the Anaconda or Python library is easy, we just need to do the following:
+        Getting packages that are stored in either the Anaconda or Python library is easy, we just need to do the following on a Terminal:

-            i/ Add the repository where the packages are contained, in this case by running:
+            i/ Add the repository where the packages are contained:

                 - conda config --append channels conda-forge

-            ii/ Now we can install the packages which are required through:
+            ii/ Now we can install the packages which are required using the expression:

                 - conda install package1 package2 package3 package...